ragpi/ragpi-docs/docs/deployment.md

 ### Prerequisites

-- A server or VPS with at least 1 CPU core, 2GB RAM, and 10GB disk space
+- A server with at least 1 CPU core, 2GB RAM, and 10GB disk space
 - Docker and Docker Compose installed on the server
 - Git installed on the server

-### Deployment Steps
+### Core Deployment Steps

 1. Clone the repository: